A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - Part 1: In The Hook's Shadow - MVP draft - creatures and hazards only
   - Part 2: Retaking Rannick - MVP draft - creatures and hazards only
   - Part 3: Down Comes the Rain - MVP draft - creatures only
-  - Part 4: The Haunted Heart - TODO (Myriana to do)
+  - Part 4: The Haunted Heart - MVP draft - creatures only
   - Part 5: Harrowing the Hook - MVP draft - creatures only (except Barl)

 ### General TO DO